Destroyer-official/Destroyer_P2P/README.md

 - **NIST (National Institute of Standards and Technology)**: For their crucial leadership in the Post-Quantum Cryptography (PQC) standardization process, guiding the selection of next-generation algorithms.
 - **The Global Cryptography Community**: For their invaluable open-source tools, libraries, research papers, and collaborative spirit that make projects like this possible.
 - **All Innovators & Contributors**: To everyone who has contributed, or will contribute, to the design, implementation, testing, and security of this platform.

+## Security Enhancements

+### Secure AEAD Nonce Management

+The library now implements a counter-based nonce management system for AEAD ciphers to ensure nonce uniqueness:

+- Counter-based nonces (8-byte counter + 4-byte random salt) for ChaCha20-Poly1305 and AES-GCM
+- Prevents catastrophic nonce reuse under the same key
+- Ensures forward security and message integrity
+- Each encryption key is associated with its own counter manager

+Key components:
+- `CounterBasedNonceManager` in `tls_channel_manager.py` for generating unique nonces
+- Integrated with all AEAD cipher operations throughout the codebase
+- Configurable counter and salt sizes
+- Automatic reset when counter approaches maximum value

+This approach provides strong security guarantees against nonce reuse attacks while maintaining efficient operation.

+### Ephemeral X25519 Key Management

+For each handshake, the system:

+- Generates fresh ephemeral X25519 keys to ensure forward secrecy
+- Securely wipes private keys from memory immediately after use
+- Uses proper zeroization techniques for ephemeral private keys
+- Prevents key reuse across different handshakes

+### Handshake Replay Protection

+To prevent handshake replay attacks, the library now implements:

+- 32-byte random nonce generation for each handshake
+- Timestamp validation to ensure freshness (±60 second window)
+- Nonce tracking to detect and reject replayed handshakes
+- Inclusion of nonces and timestamps in signed handshake data

+This ensures that captured handshakes cannot be replayed by an attacker, adding protection against:
+- Session hijacking via handshake replay
+- Man-in-the-middle attacks using captured handshakes
+- Forced key reuse attacks

+All security enhancements follow cryptographic best practices and are fully integrated with the existing secure communication framework.